 We shouldn’t love Venice.
 It’s touristy.
 It can be very crowded.
 It can take forever to go a short distance as packed water buses slowly navigate canals.
-Yet, as our train pulled out of station toward Milan as our month in Venice ended, we were leaving somewhat reluctantly as we departed the charming city that had stolen a place in our hearts.
+Yet, as our train pulled out of the station toward Milan as our month in Venice ended, we were leaving somewhat reluctantly as we departed the charming city that had stolen a place in our hearts.

 We’d chosen February for Venice for one reason – Carnival.
 The world-famous pre-Lent celebration is said to date back to 1162 and has always been a source of fascination.

-In the end, Carnevale di Venezia was magical, but it was the quiet time before Carnival and chance to live amongst the Venetians that had us yearning to stay a bit longer.
+In the end, Carnevale di Venezia was magical, but it was the quiet time before Carnival and the chance to live amongst the Venetians that had us yearning to stay a bit longer.

 Leaving one city of love for another

 We arrived in Venice after spending January in Paris and were ready to get out of the bustle of a big city.
 While stunningly beautiful and always overflowing with activities, the City of Love is still a major city with noise, pollution, a high cost of living.

 Arriving to an exceptionally empty Venice, the first 10 days of our stay were filled with quiet strolls under an umbrella on rainy days, un-crowded vaporetto rides, and stops in tiny cafés for a spritz or cappuccino where the only other patrons were locals.